vamsi8500/Controls-And-Audit-Flows/Access Control/001-Acess-control.md

 - A 24-hour gap is required before granting access to Project B.

 ### Leaving (Employee Exit)
 - On the last working day, HR must notify departments to revoke all physical and logical access.
+- IT dept has to trigger an confirmation email about the successful revocation about the access befor exit
+- it will be 24hrs or 48 hrs based on the procedure document